Tensor-train methods for sequential state and parameter learning in state-space models: Squared-TT algorithms, debiasing and smoothing

 Conditioned on $ \bth $ and $ \bx_t $, the state $ \bx_{\tminusone} $ is independent of the data $\by_{t:T}$ observed at future times, and hence we have $ p(\bx_{\tminusone} |\bth, \bx_{t} , \by{}_{1: t}) = p(\bx_{\tminusone} |\bth, \bx_{t} , \by{}_{1: T}) $.
 Using this identity, the original joint posterior density $p(\bth, \bx_{0: T} | \by{}_{1: T})$ defined in \eqref{eq:joint_post_pdf} has the same factorized form as the density in \eqref{eq:smooting_density}.
 Therefore, the above backward sampling procedure can have a reasonable efficiency if the approximations built in Alg.~\ref{alg:stt} are sufficiently accurate.

 In fact, the backward recursion can be considered as the inverse of a joint KR rearrangement $\cF:\Uptheta \times \mathcal{X}^{T+1} \rightarrow [0,1]^{d + (m+1) \times T }$ that transforms approximate posterior random variables $(\widehat{\bTh}, \widehat{\bX}_{0:T} | \bY_{1:T} = \by{}_{1:T})$ that follow the density \eqref{eq:smooting_density}, to the reference uniform random variables.
 As illustrated in Figure \ref{fig:dependency_pattern}, the joint KR rearrangement $\cF$ has a block sparse structure.
 The non-zero blocks in the first column reflect the conditional dependency of each of the state variables on the parameter, while the non-zero blocks on the first sub-diagonal reflect the Markov dependency of state variables.
-From this perspective, our TT-based construction of the joint KR rearrangement $\cF$ can be viewed as a constructive proof and a numerical implementation of the decomposition theorem \cite[Theorem 12]{spantini2018inference} for the joint parameter and state estimation in general state space models.
-Thus, for a pair of sample parameter and sample state path $(\widehat{\bTh}_{\vphantom{t}}^{(i)}=\bth, \widehat{\bX}_{0:T}^{(i)}=\bx_{0:T})$ generated by the backward recursion, it yields a weighted representation of the posterior sample with the importance weight
+From this perspective, our TT-based construction of the joint KR rearrangement $\cF$ can be viewed as a constructive proof and a numerical implementation of the decomposition theorem \cite[Theorem 12]{spantini2018inference} for the joint parameter and state estimation in general state-space models.